 - 1. Complete the Wheel of Fire. - 2.
-Record how fast were you able to get the Wheel of Fire to spin. m/sec - 3.
+Record how fast can you were able to get the Wheel of Fire to spin. \\\\\m/sec - 3.
 Record how many calories you burned on the Wheel of Fire. - 4.
 Look at the table to the left of the Wheel of Fire titled 'How Many Calories Do You Need?'
 Record the approximate number of calories that you need to maintain a healthy weight.

-Number of calories I need: This number will depend upon the age, sex and activity level of each
+Number of calories I need: This number will depend upon the age, sex and activity level of each child in your group.